7eventy7/unraid-templates/README.md

 # 7eventy7/unraid-templates

-This repository contains XML template(s) for the self hosted apps that I develop.
+This repository contains XML template(s) for the self hosted apps that I develop.<br>
 All my apps are and will forever be completely free, open source and MIT liscensed.

 ## List of Templates